infr/falldetector-public/thesis.md

 This section will explain how the software works in a technical way.
 Fall detector v1 and v2 works technically in the same way but v1 has less features included.
 That is why v2 functionality will be explained.
 The software is written in Python using the OpenCV library.
 The code is tested with Python version 2.7.11 and OpenCV version 2.4.13.
 Code should work in Python 2.7.x and OpenCV 2.4.x.
 The code is licensed under GPLv3.

+[main.py](fall-detector-v2/main.py) - is the main loop.
+This main loop starts the software and keeps it running while calling different functions in the video class.

+[video.py](fall-detector-v2/video.py) - Video class - utilizes the video feed.
+It is able to capture frames from the feed, call different background subtraction features, take keyboard inputs for changing settings (these can be found in testSettings()), raise an alarm, downscale frames for rapider future use, show frames for debugging reasons and release the camera and cleanup if quitting.

+[bs.py](fall-detector-v2/bs.py) - Bs class - is handling the background subtraction and currently supports MOG2 and the dynamic approach presented in Fig. 7b.

+[person.py](fall-detector-v2/person.py) - Person and Persons class - is called by Video class.
+It includes two classes Person and Persons.
+Each time a frame is analyzed and a person is found it will try to analyze if the person has been in the previous frames and is it the same person as earlier.
+Other features are data of how much the person moved during last frames, has the person raised an alarm and has it been sent to the webservice, where was the person in the last frame and should the person be removed (exited the scene).
+Person class also contains the alarm counter which was presented earlier in Fig. 9.

+[webservice.py](fall-detector-v2/webservice.py) - Webservice class - is able to send alarms to a webservice via http-requests.

 [settings.py](fall-detector-v2/settings.py) - Settings class - includes all the settings that can be modified in the system.
 Some of these settings can be changed on the fly but some are static when the program runs.
 This file includes settings for the following things:
 * Debug - Debuggin on or off
 * Source - Camera source